 Fake won’t rest on her laurels, since awards and accolades aren’t a major driving force.
 Instead, she looks to creativity for motivation.
 In fact, she even joined the board for Etsy, the huge online crafts and antique marketplace, in the site’s early days, when CEO and founder Rob Kalin sent her an e-mail.

-"I saw it, and I immediately loved it," she said.
-"At the time, it had only about 5,000 users, but it had a flourishing community."
+“I saw it, and I immediately loved it,” she told the New York Times.
+“At the time, it had only about 5,000 users, but it had a flourishing community.”

 Even with all the fame and fortune, not to mention the awards, Fake says being an entrepreneur isn’t all about the money.

-"The Internet has amazing powers of distribution," she said.
-"You can test your ideas.
-You can see if it works, if it doesn't work, whether it's fun, and whether you're sufficiently motivated.
-People who go into entrepreneurship to get rich aren't going to be happy.
-It's the building of things that makes you happy."
+“The Internet has amazing powers of distribution,” she told Inc. Magazine.
+“You can test your ideas.
+You can see if it works, if it doesn’t work, whether it’s fun, and whether you’re sufficiently motivated.
+People who go into entrepreneurship to get rich aren’t going to be happy.
+It’s the building of things that makes you happy.”